MrIvanPlays/ICF/README.md

 }
 ```

+The argument resolver in the next example is just an example.
+If you really want to get a string, use `args.nextString()` instead.

 We want to get the 1st argument?
 Or any other argument?
 No problem!
 ```java
 public class CommandTestPlaceholders extends ICFCommand {